-I will be happy to consider research proposals and supervise students interested in pursuing postgraduate research in any of these topics.
+I will be happy to consider research proposals and supervise students interested in pursuing postgraduate research in any of my research areas.

 - (2019) ‘It’s that kind of place here’: solidarity, place-making and civil society response to the 2015 refugee crisis in Wales, UK.
 Social Inclusion 7(2), 96-105. (with M. Woods, S. Yarker and J. Anderson)